 Mobile gaming is now the most popular form of video gaming.
 This isn’t just because there are now more people who have smartphones than have a console or PC, but also because there’s a growing range of quality titles available for smartphones.
 Many of these give console and PC games a strong run for their money, and many provide an experience that can’t be replicated on a more traditional gaming device.
-That’s why we’ve rounded up the 15 best free iPhone games.
-These are iPhone games that are free to download and that can largely be played without having to shell out for in-app purchases.
+That’s why we’ve rounded up the best free iPhone games.
+These are free to download and can largely be played without having to shell out for in-app purchases.

 We hope you enjoy them.
 Happy playing!